Guettaf-Mazigh/Blog-api/README.md

 A RESTful API for managing users and posts, built with **Laravel 12** and secured with **Laravel Sanctum**.

+> Status: Under development (WIP).
+Features may change; not production-ready.

 ## Stack

 - Laravel 12, PHP 8.5